The Three Card System

 “Which card should I use right now?”

-That’s the real failure point.
+That hesitation is the real failure point.

 The Three Tools